Thore-Krug/awesome-addon-boards/orange-pi/zero-lts/RTC.md

 Sorry, it's in french.

 Could there be a configuration item so that we're able to send the RTC to other boards via I2C?

+Regarding your [comment](https://github.com/Thore-Krug/awesome-addon-boards/pull/1#pullrequestreview-555980992) Thore, let's go with internal temperature compensated crystal, as it's not available in through hole variants.

+Is the use of a RTC IC with a External Crystal OK or would a Internal temperature compensated Crystal be prefered ? ( No ICs with a External crystal are available in through hole variants )